papnori/papnori.github.io/content/posts/temporal-ecs-terraform.md

 - Autoscaling is configured via **CloudWatch alarms on CPU usage**:
   - Scale-out policy *adds workers* when CPU > 30%.
   - Scale-in policy *removes idle workers* when CPU < 20%.
-- This setup delivers a **secure, cost-efficient, self-managing and self-healing** worker fleet — no need for Kubernetes overhead and maybe even enough savings 💰 to keep you stocked with more instant ramen. 🍜 :wink:
+- This setup delivers a **secure, cost-efficient, self-managing and self-healing** worker fleet — no need for Kubernetes overhead and maybe even enough savings 💰 to keep you stocked with more instant ramen. 🍜 😉

 #### 💪 ECS Fargate — The Muscle
 **AWS Fargate** provides the compute power behind your ECS tasks — a **serverless, container-based infrastructure** that eliminates server management entirely.